KeshavRathi28/Files-Organiser/README.md

   & 'C:\Users\User Name\Desktop\organiserScript.ps1'
 ```

-  NOTE:
+  **NOTE:** <br/>
-    1. Here the script is present in the Desktop folder of the user 'User Name' and source and destination are also considered to be in the same location.
+    1. Here the script is present in the Desktop folder of the user 'User Name' and source and destination are also considered to be in the same location. <br/>
     2. '&' (ampersand) allows a space to be present in the file path.
-Without '&' your script will not run if there are spaces present anywhere in the file path.
+Without '&' your script will not run if there are spaces present anywhere in the file path. <br/>
-    3. Instead of providing absolute paths, relative paths can be used based on the current folder you are in.
+    3. Instead of providing absolute paths, relative paths can be used based on the current folder you are in. <br/>